What is Public Lewdness in Texas?

 His office is located in Williamson County, Texas, but he also takes cases in Bell County, Milam County, Lee County, Bastrop County, Travis County, and Burnet County.

-Call Law Office of Price & Wiggins, P.C. at (512) 354-1880 now for more information about what attorney Michael J. Price can do for your case.
+Call Law Office of Michael J. Price, P.C. at (512) 354-1880 now for more information about what attorney Michael J. Price can do for your case.

 This article was last updated on Friday, September 15, 2017.